 If the product label features a hazard pictogram indicating a risk to humans, the UFI must be indicated on the label or in the safety data sheet.

 It’s crucial to understand that the UFI code consistently pertains to the mixture within the product.
 For instance, there’s no need to change the UFI code if the brand name or product label changes.

 However, if the composition of the mixture is modified, a new UFI code is necessary, and these alterations must be communicated to the relevant authorities.
 This is also applicable if the composition of a supplied mixture undergoes changes.

 A hazardous mixture may have multiple UFI codes.
 For instance, if products A and B contain the same mixture, each “commercial product” must have its own UFI.
 The same UFI code cannot be valid for several mixtures.

 Content and structure of the UFI code

-the 16-digit alphanumeric code consists of a formulation number, which defines the contents and the composition of the mixture, and the company’s value added tax (VAT) identification number.
-If no VAT identification number is available, a unique, notional VAT ID is created.
+The legislation outlines specific criteria for the structure of the UFI code: the 16-digit alphanumeric code comprises a formulation number, defining the contents and composition of the mixture, and the company’s value-added tax (VAT) identification number.
+If there is no available VAT identification number, a unique hypothetical VAT ID is generated.